hichina989/KazusaGI-CHS/README.md

 # KazusaGI_cb2
  Server sofware reimplementaion for an old version of a certain anime game

-## Please note: the project is still WIP, and many features might not work as intended.
-Same with the code quality, it will go through many rewrites and refactoring in the future, so please don't judge
+## Please note: the project is still WIP and is in its very early stages, and many features might not work as intended.
+Same with the code quality, it will go through many rewrites and refactoring in the future, so please don't judge :\)

 # Usage
 - Compile via Visual Studio 2022